 In January 2015, the Department of Veterans Affairs (VA) published proposed changes to eligibility requirements for VA pensions and other needs-based benefit programs.
 Following a 60-day public comment period, the VA reviewed and analyzed more than 850 total comments and took them into consideration before publishing the final eligibility rules and requirements for these VA benefits programs in September 2018.

 These new rules went into effect on October 18, 2018, for all NEW claims/applications for needs-based benefits.
-Note that any veterans who are already receiving pension funds will not be affected by these changes unless they become ineligible for another reason and must reapply.
+Note that any veterans who were already receiving pension funds will not be affected by these changes unless they become ineligible for another reason and must reapply.
 Pension applications that are pending as of the effective date and do not meet these new rules will require administrative determinations.

 Why Is the VA Changing the Rules?

 VA pensions, such as the basic veterans pension, aid & attendance (A&A) pension, housebound pension and survivors pension, are all needs-based.
 The biggest change to the eligibility requirements for these programs is how the VA considers an applicant’s finances and determines if they are truly “at need.”

 Prior to this update, the VA used limited financial criteria and vague definitions that caused confusion amongst applicants and led to inconsistent determinations of eligibility and ineligibility.
 Through these updated rules, the VA seeks to clarify the eligibility requirements for veterans and their families, improve the integrity and consistency of the pension program, and expedite benefits decisions.

 The minimum active duty and wartime service requirements as well as the age/disability requirement remain in place for VA pension programs.
 However, there are new financial requirements and clarified definitions for key concepts, which are explained below.